ndrarendra/SQL-Optimization/README.md

+# SQL Optimization (MySQL)
-1. SQL Analysis Using Explain Command
+- SQL Analysis Using Explain Command for making decision which SQL need to be Fixed for optimization